All Information provided courtesy of the Office of Off-Campus Living and Neighborhood Relations. For more information please click on the logo below:

 Will your residence be furnished, or will you have to purchase furniture?
 If the apartment/house is furnished, is there a fee associated with it?

 Your budget should reflect your values and will be personal and unique to you.
 No one else can tell you how to spend your money -- those decisions are yours alone.
 A budget helps you be intentional about where you spend your funds, and this ensures you do not accidentally spend too much money on less important items.
+The Student Success Center Financial Literacy Program offers a college budget guide to help you get your spending on the right track, as well as complementary one-hour Moving Off-Campus consultations for students.
+Request a consultation.

 Finding a Roommate